 Many manual therapists say they work on trigger points – but do they really give them the time and attention they deserve?

 My style of therapy involves waiting until you feel the tissues soften, because we may be working on the muscles, but we’re also having a conversation with your brain!
-And when your brain is convinced all is well?
-Your body responds – and the pain alarms are silenced.
+When your brain is convinced all is well, the body responds and the pain alarms are silenced.

 Craniosacral Therapy is a “light touch” modality that helps your body release tension + improves functionality in your central nervous system.